ciptard/signpost/README.md

 ### Blog Creation

-One useful feature of Markdown-CMS is the ability to mimic a blog.
+One useful feature of Signpost is the ability to mimic a blog.
 It achieves this by providing a simple variable `$posts` that holds an array of `.md` files from the `content/posts` directory (with meta data for each one), which can then be iterated through.
 The following example shows how this can be achieved.

 ```php
 <?php foreach ($this->loop("posts") as $post) {